XYlearn/Kernel-Hack/README.md

 ### (Optional) Install Modules
 You can install modules to the running qemu instance to safely use kernel module functionalities by running
 ```
-scripts/kernel-module-install.sh
+./hack kernel-module-install
 ```

 ### (Optional) Using SSH Utilities
 You can ssh to the running qemu instance with
 ```
-scripts/kernel-ssh.sh
+./hack kernel-ssh
 ```
 or sftp to int with
 ```
-scripts/kernel-sftp.sh
+./hack kernel-sftp
 ```
 you can also use a helper script to send file or directories to the running qemu instance
 ```
-scripts/kernel-sync.sh SRC [DST] # DST is optional, the file will be extracted to /root by default
+./hack kernel-sync SRC [DST] # DST is optional, the file will be extracted to /root by default
 ```